Tenants union: Activities and tactics

+Tenant unions engage in actions to make demands of landlords and legislators.
+In a rent strike, tenants collectively withhold rent seeking goals such as building maintenance improvements.
+Creating eviction defense networks helps physically resist people being removed from their homes.
+This spotlights cases, discouraging evictions and building support for eviction moratoriums or rent cancellation.
+Tenant unions may help reoccupy housing from which renters have been evicted.

+The Red House eviction defense was an occupation protest.

 Tenant unions may be subject to laws such as those regarding legal rent strikes and affirmative lawsuits.
 Tenant unions and associations are generally free to devise their own membership structures, goals, and processes due to the nonexistence of laws regulating their structure or obligations.
 Tenant unions and associations may register as nonprofits or remain unincorporated.

+The legal context shapes the use of tactics.
 When tenants have a legal right to occupy their apartment they can leverage their occupancy and the law.
 Conversely, tenants with more limited rights tend to advocate towards governmental actors or engage in squatting or eviction blockades.